 After you’ve settled in, walk a few blocks to another Duluth landmark-turned-beer-bar: Tycoon’s Alehouse.
 Tycoon’s used to be the Duluth City Hall building, as well as a detainment center for the old police station next door.
 It’s been rehabilitated and boasts turn-of-the-century charm and, of course, great beer from Fitger’s Brewhouse.

 On your way back to the hotel, stop by Carmody Irish Pub for one last pint.
 This Duluth mainstay now brews five styles of beer to complement its traditional Irish fare.

-The next morning, leisurely pack your bags and head up the shore.
-Enjoy Lake Superior’s expansive views at one of the many overlooks on Scenic Highway 61.
+The next morning, leisurely pack your bags and follow the big lake north.
+Take in Lake Superior’s expansive views at one of the many overlooks on Scenic Highway 61.
 Grab a bite to eat at the New Scenic Cafe, an acclaimed eatery with seasonal fare and a selection of Minnesota beers, including the flavorful small batch creations of Borealis Fermentery, one of the most interesting breweries in the state.

-If you prefer a different type of beauty, continue driving up the shore to Grand Marais (pictured at right), a picturesque community with a thriving arts scene.
-There are numerous galleries scattered around the town, and Grand Marais hosts multiple art fairs each year.
-The town recently welcomed a new brewery, Voyageur Brewing Company, with tours available on Saturdays.
+If you prefer a different type of beauty, continue driving up the shore to Grand Marais, a picturesque community with a thriving arts scene.
+There are numerous galleries scattered around the town, plus multiple art fairs each year.
+The town recently welcomed a new brewery, Voyageur Brewing Co., with tours available on Saturdays.

 On your way back down the shore, don’t forget to buy a few growlers of beer from Castle Danger Brewery.
 This popular North Shore brewery started in the small town of Castle Danger, and after a very successful beginning, upgraded to a larger facility and taproom in Two Harbors.
 Don’t miss it!